mkouba/cdi-beyond-ee/README.md

 # CDI Beyond Java EE

-This repository contains the source code of examples for a talk at [DevConf.cz 2017](https://devconf.cz/).
+This repository contains the source code of examples for the talk at [DevConf.cz 2017](https://devconf.cz/).

-## Build

-    mvn clean package

-## Run the tests
+## Build and run the tests

     mvn clean test

 ## Test cases